Review: & Juliet (Shaftesbury Theatre)

 The plot is surprisingly fresh – it's the 16th century (sort of, the era is all very vague) and Anne Hathaway, coming to London for the premiere of her husband William Shakespeare's new play, discovers that the tragedy's plot ends with more of a bum note than she'd hoped.
 "Why do you never write a happy marriage in any of your plays?" she states, and, with unrestrained aplomb, decides to retool her spouse's ending – gone are knives and suicide – Juliet is now off to Paris to make something of herself.

 On paper, it all sounds far less convincing than it is in practice, but what stops the show from becoming a bawdy panto experience is David West Read's fleet, fun and well-wrought book.
-It's no surprise that the man behind the likes of Schitt's Creek has a stream of cracking one-liners under his belt, and while revelling in its own anachronisms ("There'll never be another Anne Hathaway", Shakespeare earnestly tells his wife) Read manages to plot relatable and touching character moments throughout.
+It's no surprise that the man behind the likes of Schitt's Creek has a stream of cracking one-liners under his belt, and while revelling in their own anachronisms ("There'll never be another Anne Hathaway", Shakespeare earnestly tells his wife) Read manages to plot relatable and touching character moments throughout.

 It also helps that Max Martin, with hits by Britney, Jessie J, Ariana Grande and more to his name, has one of the most extensive back catalogues of anyone out there.
 Compared to most jukebox musicals, where numbers are strong-armed in and awkwardly sit alongside the script, West Read and his team have the luxury of picking and choosing whatever tunes they want (it would probably be possible to make an entire other musical out of songs they didn't select).
 From the moment Hathaway and Shakespeare start having a battle of wits to the lyrics of "I Want It That Way", you know you're in safe hands.